The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Uniform Cantor Set Spectra

-Figures \ref{fig:Tchi,S-5-3-Cantor}(c) and \ref{fig:Tchi,S-5-3-Cantor}(d) show impurity thermodynamic properties for the same case $\tU=-2\teps_d = 1$, but with fixed $\Lambda = 5^{1/4}$ and a range of different hybridizations $V$.
+Figures \ref{fig:Tchi,S-5-3-Cantor}(c) and \ref{fig:Tchi,S-5-3-Cantor}(d) show impurity thermodynamic properties for the same case $U=-2\eps_d = D$, but with fixed $\Lambda = 5^{1/4}$ and a range of different hybridizations $V$.
 With increasing $V$, the high-temperature crossover from free-impurity to local-moment behavior at first becomes less pronounced, with $T \chi_\imp$ not rising as close to $1/4$ and $S_\imp$ showing a less pronounced plateau near $\ln 2$; there remain clear signs of a second crossover, representing Kondo screening of an impurity moment, with a Kondo scale that can be defined through Eq.\ \eqref{eq:T_K-std}.
 For larger hybridizations, by contrast, signatures of a local-moment regime disappear, to be replaced by a direct crossover from the free-impurity regime to strong coupling.
 In all cases, however, the asymptotic low-temperature behavior is the strong-coupling regime analyzed in Sec.\ \ref{subsec:Cantor-SC}.

-To summarize Section \ref{sec:Cantor}, the Anderson impurity problem has a fractal strong-coupling fixed point with properties that reflect both the self-similarity and the fractal dimension of the host spectrum.
-Self-similarity of the spectrum under rescaling about the Fermi energy manifests in periodic oscillations of impurity thermodynamic properties with $\log T$, while the fractal dimension $D_F <1$ causes these oscillations to occur about negative mean values identical to those for a power-law hybridization function [Eq.\ \eqref{eq:Delta-power}] with an exponent given by Eq.\ \eqref{eq:r-vs-D_F}.
+To summarize Section \ref{sec:Cantor}, the low-temperature behavior of a magnetic impurity coupled to a uniform Cantor-set hybridization function is governed by a fractal strong-coupling fixed point with properties that reflect both the self-similarity and the fractal dimension of the host spectrum.
+Self-similarity of the spectrum under multiplicative rescaling $\epsilon-\epsilon_F \rightarrow (\epsilon-\epsilon_F)/b$ manifests in periodic oscillations of impurity thermodynamic quantities with $\log_b T$, while the fractal dimension $D_F <1$ causes these oscillations to occur about negative mean values identical to those for a power-law hybridization function [Eq.\ \eqref{eq:Delta-power}] with an exponent given by Eq.\ \eqref{eq:r-vs-D_F}.

+Self-similarity under multiplicative rescaling is a general feature of fractals, suggesting that the results of this section extend, at least qualitatively, to other fractal hosts.
+We next consider an Anderson impurity coupled to DOS of the critical AA model, which has a fractal form that can be described by a nonuniform subdivision rule, and show that in this case too the low-temperature physics is described by fractal strong-coupling (both at and away from particle-hole symmetry).